 - State Government of Rajasthan

-- Workers organisation in Rajasthan
+- Workers' organization in Rajasthan

-- Employers organisation in Rajasthan
+- Employers' organization in Rajasthan

 Target beneficiariesBeneficiaries include the owners, managers and workers in the natural stone quarries and the processing units in the supply chain of natural stone industry in Rajasthan, in particular, the women and youths in rural areas dependent for their livelihoods on this sector.